 Known as an engineered wood, MDF or medium density fiberboard is made by gluing wood fibers together using heat and pressure.
 Because it is made from recycled materials, MDF is more affordable than solid wood, but is just as strong and durable.

 Wood veneers are created by a similar process as in the making of laminates.
-Thin slices of real wood are glued to the piece of furniture using heat and pressure.
-Since it can be applied to any smooth, flat surface, this is a popular material for ready-to-assemble bedroom furniture.
+Thin slices of real wood are glued to the substrate using heat and pressure.
 Since it is not as expensive to manufacture, it also gives furniture the texture and appearance of genuine solid woods, while keeping costs down.

 What Style of Bookcase Should I Select?

-Traditional style bookcases can vary from the elaborate fussiness of Victorian times to the less complicated ideals reflected in Colonial designs.
+Traditional bookcases can vary from the elaborate fussiness of Victorian times to the less complicated ideals reflected in Colonial designs.
 Easily recognizable by their rich finishes and deep wood grains, a traditional bookcase will give your home or office a stylish elegance.
+Go for a rich mahogany or walnut for a timeless choice.

-Bookcases in the transitional style retain the rich finishes and period flavor of traditional furniture, while minimizing the more intricate details like carved moldings and motifs.
+Transitional bookcases retain the rich finishes and period flavor of traditional furniture, while minimizing the more intricate details like carved moldings and motifs.
 A transitional bookcase is a good decorating choice because it is eclectic and flexible.
+Try an espresso finish for an urban look.

 Country furnishings are characterized by milk-painted woods, light to medium finishes and soft lines.
-A country styled bookcase will add a tranquil charm to your room’s atmosphere.
+A country bookcase will add a tranquil charm to your room’s atmosphere.
+Antique white is a popular country finish.

 What Else Should I Keep In Mind When Choosing a Bookcase?

-To accommodate any non-standard size books you might purchase in the future, buy bookcases with adjustable and deeper shelves.
+To accommodate any non-standard size books you might purchase in the future, buy bookcases with adjustable or extra-deep shelves.

 For the serious bibliophile who wants to protect their books from dust or temperature changes, select a bookcase with glass doors.